 V. Rodent Surgery1

-1Effective July 15, 2021: All laboratory personnel responsible for performing surgery (both survival and non-survival) on rodents must complete IACUC-mandated training.
+1Effective July 15, 2021: All laboratory personnel responsible for performing surgery (both survival and non-survival) on rodents must complete IACUC-required training.

-2Effective February 1, 2019: All laboratory personnel responsible for euthanasia must attend a hands-on euthanasia training session with CMRU veterinary faculty and/or staff.
+2Effective February 1, 2019: All laboratory personnel responsible for euthanasia must complete IACUC-required training.